 Define the Financial Impact of the Accident on Your Family

 Certain family members might also be eligible for compensation for their loss of consortium.
-Additional monetary damages you might be able to recoup include:
+Additional monetary damages you might be able to recoup also include:

 - Loss of earnings